Parteek5957K/Parteek5957K/README.md

 Hi!
 I'm **Parteek Mittal**, an enthusiastic and self-driven developer passionate about solving problems through code.
 I specialize in **C++** and **Data Structures & Algorithms**, and I'm currently expanding my skills into **full-stack web development**.

 I'm a strong believer in consistent learning and love contributing to collaborative projects that reflect real-world use cases.
-I’ve worked on systems like room management (RBS) and visitor tracking (Guard Watch), and I'm actively solving DSA problems on platforms like Leetcode and GFG.
+I'm actively solving DSA problems on platforms like Leetcode and GFG.

 Currently, I'm:
-- 🚀 Learning backend tech like **Node.js**, **Express**, and **SQL**
+- 🚀 Learning backend tech **Node.js**, **Express**, and **SQL**
 - 🧠 Practicing competitive programming and interview-style problems
 - 🔧 Exploring version control workflows and team collaboration via Git/GitHub